Mining royalties Glencore said were for Congo went to Israeli billionaire

 Reuters could not determine how AHIL acquired the rights to the signing bonuses.
 Fleurette did not respond to a Reuters question about the signing bonuses but said in a statement that Gecamines stood to benefit from having sold the royalty stream, which Fleurette has said proved less lucrative for AHIL than anticipated.

-Last month, Glencore bought Fleurette Group's 31 percent stake in the Mutanda copper mine in southeast Congo and its smaller stake in KCC for a total of $960 million.
+Last month, Glencore bought Fleurette Group's 31 percent stake in the Mutanda copper mine in southeastern Congo and its smaller stake in KCC for a total of $960 million.